ArtiPedia/blog-v3/_posts/2017-03-24-jekyll-pagination.md

 ---
 title: Jekyll Pagination
 desc: Jekyll pagination can be easily implemented if correct methods are followed.
-I often see people asking me why they see a blank page when pagination is implemented.
+I often get asked by people that why do they see a blank page when pagination is implemented.
 I will be discussing those issues in this article.
 author: sharathdt
 tags: Jekyll Plugins
 image: jekyll-pagination.png